zaqifathis/BIMserver-doc/Eclipse.md

 ## Adding the plugins property

 Before BIMserver 1.3 you had to manually edit some source code (LocalDevPluginLoader.java) to add the locations of your own plugins to run them.
 Now you can edit the Eclipse run configuration.
+The reason behind this is that people don't accidentally check-in the LocalDevPluginLoader file, and to make things configurable without source-code-modification.

 You can add as many "plugins" parameters.
 So for example:
 ```